Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

  • SCALE_RATIONAL_AND_TEXTTABLE
  • TEXTTABLE
  • BITFIELD_TEXTTABLE (cid:99)()
+Table 5.63: Compu
+Table 5.64: CompuContent
+Table 5.65: CompuScale
+Table 5.66: CompuScales
+Table 5.67: CompuScaleContents
+Table 5.68: CompuRationalCoeffs
+Table 5.69: CompuConst

 [TPS_SWCT_01429] [constr_1135] only applies for BITFIELD_TEXTTABLE (cid:100) Note that [constr_1135] only applies for BITFIELD_TEXTTABLE.
 It does not apply to the definition of vt in the context of an ApplicationValueSpecification. (cid:99)()
+Table 5.70: CompuScaleRationalFormula
+Table 5.71: CompuScaleConstantContents
+Table 5.72: CompuNominatorDenominator
+Please note that the values of coefficients within a rational formula are not restricted to integer values.
+It is possible to use floating point values as well.
+The values of exponents cannot be set arbitrarily but are implicitly defined by the appearance of coefficients in CompuNominatorDenominator.v, i.e. the first value in the ordered list of CompuNominatorDenominator.v represents the exponent 0, the second CompuNominatorDenominator.v represents the exponent 1, and so on.

 #@SECTION: 5.5.1.1 Category Values in the context of a CompuMethod
 #@CLASS: CompuMethod
 #@CLASS: CompuScale